 Tax credits boost your refund more so than deductions, but they aren't available to filers at all income levels.
 They tend to favor taxpayers with low and moderate incomes.

-- For tax year 2016, single taxpayers can earn no more than $30,750; heads of household no more than $46,125; and married taxpayers who filed jointly no more than $61,500 to take advantage of the credit.
+- With the Saver's Credit for tax year 2016, single taxpayers can earn no more than $30,750; heads of household no more than $46,125; and married taxpayers who filed jointly no more than $61,500 to take advantage of the credit.

 By answering a few simple questions when filing your tax return with TurboTax, you'll receive recommendations for credits and deductions that are specific to your income and situation, boosting your tax refund.

 Energy-saving improvements to your home pay off in a couple of ways: You save money over time through low or no energy bills and you get to take advantage of tax credits.